Digital Gold vs Gold ETF: Which is Better for Investment in 2025?

 24/7 online access and liquidity

-Q7: Can I start digital gold or silver investment online with just ₹100?
+Q7: Can I start digital gold investment online with just ₹100?

-Yes, digital gold and silver investments are accessible online starting from ₹100, making them ideal for beginners and regular investors compared to ETFs which are less suitable for small investments.
+Yes, digital gold investments are accessible online starting from ₹100, making them ideal for beginners and regular investors compared to ETFs which are less suitable for small investments.

 0 Comments